Canada charges chocolate makers Mars, Nestle with price fixing

-TORONTO Canada has charged two of the world's biggest chocolate makers, Nestle SA NESN.VX and Mars Inc with colluding to fix the price of their products, the country's competition watchdog said on Thursday.
+TORONTO, June 6 Canada has charged two of the world's biggest chocolate makers, Nestle SA and Mars Inc with colluding to fix the price of their products, the country's competition watchdog said on Thursday.

 Nestle could not immediately be reached for comment, but Mars said in a statement that it intends to vigorously defend itself against the allegations.